 I first started taking pictures about 2 years ago, but didn’t take it seriously until about last year.
 It was honestly super random how it all started but I’m beyond thankful for that camera.

 You mention it was random how it all began.
-Tell us, how did you get started and what made you want to take your photography to the next level?
+Tell me, how did you get started and what made you want to take your photography to the next level?

 I thought I was going to be playing baseball to be honest.
 I was getting recruited by a few colleges and had my mind set on playing ball the rest of my life.
 Then, my senior year, those dreams were pretty much cancelled due to injury.
 For the first time in life, I actually felt lost and in a dark place not being able to play baseball.
 I didn’t have a “Plan B.”

 Finally, I couldn’t really take it anymore so I felt I had to do something different; I had to take a chance and try finding something that could bring out that same joy and happiness baseball brought to me.
 So I literally spent a $900 check that I received from my grandmother, once I graduated high school, on a camera I knew nothing about.
 I just had this feeling in my gut it was something I had to do.

 I bought a camera not knowing ANYTHING about it so once I actually had it in my hands and started checking it out, I was kind of blank because I felt like I really didn’t know what I was getting myself into at all.
 It was literally like another language to me, I had no clue, but I had to learn somehow.

 Once I noticed it brought me that same joy baseball did, I was determined to get better.
 I knew it was right.
 I felt like I finally found what I was looking for and that motivated me to really take things to the next level and actually give it my all.
 I knew I wasn’t going to be good at first but this was my second chance.
 In my head, I was thinking “I just spent $900; I don’t have a choice now.”

 Now, we fast forward to 2017.
 Can you talk about how this opportunity came about to photograph the Chicago White Sox?